-19 N.B.
+19. N.B.
 I.Th.
-Mazis (ed.), N. Spykman, Η Γεωγραγφία της Ειρήνης, Preface, Introduction: I.Th.
+Mazis (ed.), N. Spykman, Η Γεωγραφία της Ειρήνης, Preface, Introduction: I.Th.
 Mazis; translated by P. Kelandrias.
 Papazissis/Geolab editions.
 Athens, 2004 [in Greek].

-Based on the above, there are five (5) aspects of primary geostrategic interest that must be thoroughly examined:

-- i.
-The type and the extent of the domination which the US aims to implement in the Aegean and the way this aim could be utilised to our country's benefit. - ii.
-The Aegean Sea, as being the par excellence area of joint operations in the Greek space, must be examined in terms of both its contribution in the determination of our Defence Doctrine on the basis of the new, geo-strategically defined, dynamics that have been released in the Mediterranean basin and their evaluation by the US. - iii.
-The parameters of power, together with the eventual establishment of a Germano-Russian geo-strategic complex and the future possibility for the consolidation and empowerment of a Franco-German axis, that would instil a completely different meaning into Europe's Common Defence and Security Policy. - iv.
-The possibility for the co-existence or competition between an Anglo-Saxon and a Euro-centric geo-strategic entity (such as the one mentioned above), and, therefore, the placement of our country, in terms of defence policy, both at a theoretical (political) and a practical (arms procurement) level. - With reference to points three and four, it should be stressed that this examination must take place with a minimum horizon of twenty years.
-Important factors that must be taken into consideration are the relations between the weapons industry of the above axes and their wider economic and political cooperation.
-Cultural diplomacy among the components of these axes is indeed a criterion for elucidating the trends of geostrategic co-operation among them.
+I. The type and the extent of the domination which the US aims to implement in the Aegean and the way this aim could be utilised to our country's benefit.

+II.
+The Aegean Sea, as being the par excellence area of joint operations in the Greek space, must be examined in terms of both its contribution in the determination of our Defence Doctrine on the basis of the new, geo-strategically defined, dynamics that have been released in the Mediterranean basin and their evaluation by the US.

+III.
+The parameters of power, together with the eventual establishment of a Germano-Russian geo-strategic complex and the future possibility for the consolidation and empowerment of a Franco-German axis, that would instil a completely different meaning into Europe's Common Defence and Security Policy.

+IV.
+The possibility for the co-existence or competition between an Anglo-Saxon and a Euro-centric geo-strategic entity (such as the one mentioned above), and, therefore, the placement of our country, in terms of defence policy, both at a theoretical (political) and a practical (arms procurement) level.

+With reference to points three and four, it should be stressed that this examination must take place with a minimum horizon of twenty years.
+Important factors that must be taken into consideration are the relations between the weapons industry of the above axes and their wider economic and political co-operation.
+Cultural diplomacy among the components of these axes is indeed a criterion for elucidating the trends of geo-strategic co-operation among them.

-v.
-The utilisation of the country's non-military aspects of power, in the context of the prevalent geo-strategic scenario (i.e. the Anglo-Saxon, or the Euro-centric, influence).
+V. The utilisation of the country's non-military aspects of power, in the context of the prevalent geo-strategic scenario (i.e. the Anglo-Saxon, or the Euro-centric, influence).

 It should be noted that the analysis, albeit far from being a geopolitical one, that seems to prevail the thought of certain circles of the Greek elites claims that the country's role lies in becoming a Balkan superpower.
 Based on the previous line of thought, this is a mere secondary target.
 What is of interest is to ensure the road and railway corridors and to maintain the balance of power that will allow an early containment of developments that could lead to complex crises.
 In other words, from a defence viewpoint, the area of the Balkan peninsula is a secondary, and not a primary, field for the country's long-term interests.
 It does present an interest, albeit small, as pertains to exports, as it constitutes the route of communication with the other European countries.
-However, owning to the expansion of NATO and the EU20, the Balkan peninsula will become much safer and more predictable, while the major risks can emanate mainly from the East and the Southeast.
+However, owning to the expansion of NATO and the EU, the Balkan peninsula will become much safer and more predictable, while the major risks can emanate mainly from the East and the Southeast.